nikitavoloboev/data/focusing/rules.md

 - Don't force empty trash.
 Erase trashed items automatically after a week.
 - Yellow arrows & text is much nicer than red when annotating on screenshots with Annotate.
 - Don't play games on mac.
 Use more suitable platforms for it like Windows/PS4.

-## Looking back

-- Don't say _Want to_.
-Instead say _Will_ in _Changes_.
-This applies more generally too, try be more proactive with anything I do.
-Intention counts.
-- Include all my Instagram posts in Photos.
-Link Twitter tweets, last.fm, movies seen.

 ## Shell